benmaier/submitex/README.md

 Functionality is given by functions in the respective `submitex.modulename`, e.g. `submitex.replacefigs`.

-The same modulename can used to evoke the functionality from the command line.
+The same modulename can be used to evoke the functionality from the command line.

 | module/CLI | description |
 |------------|-------------|